List of Israeli settlements

-This is a list of Israeli settlements in the Israeli-occupied territories of the West Bank, including East Jerusalem, and the Golan Heights.
+This is a list of Israeli settlements and their populations in the Israeli-occupied territories of the West Bank, including East Jerusalem, and the Golan Heights.
 Israel had previously established settlements in both the Gaza Strip and the Sinai Peninsula; however, the Gaza settlements were dismantled in the Israeli disengagement from Gaza in 2005, and the Sinai settlements were evacuated with the Egypt–Israel peace treaty and the return of the Sinai Peninsula to Egypt.
 This list does not include West Bank settlements that were dismantled or Israeli outposts.

+Background

 Israel in effect annexed East Jerusalem with the Jerusalem Law and considers settlements in the expanded boundaries of East Jerusalem to be neighborhoods of Jerusalem and not settlements.
 The United Nations Security Council ruled that act "null and void" in United Nations Security Council Resolution 478, and the international community considers East Jerusalem to continue to be held under Israeli occupation.

 Israel in effect annexed the Golan Heights with the Golan Heights Law and does not consider the localities established there to be settlements.
 The United Nations Security Council ruled that act "null and void" in United Nations Security Council Resolution 497 and the international community continues to view the Golan Heights to be Syrian territory held under Israeli occupation.

 The international community considers Israeli settlements in the Israeli-occupied territories illegal under international law, violating the Fourth Geneva Convention's prohibition on the transfer of a civilian population to or from occupied territory, though Israel disputes this.

+The population statistics for Israeli settlements in the West Bank are collected by the Israel Central Bureau of Statistics.
+As such, the data contains only population of settlements recognized by the Israeli authorities.
+Israeli outposts, which are illegal by Israeli law, are not tracked, and their population is hard to establish.
+All settlements in the West Bank were advised by the International Court of Justice to be unlawful.

+As of January 2023, there are 144 Israeli settlements in the West Bank, including 12 in East Jerusalem.
+In addition, there are over 100 Israeli illegal outposts in the West Bank.
+In total, over 529,000 Israeli settlers live in the West Bank excluding East Jerusalem, with an additional 246,000 Jewish settlers residing in East Jerusalem.

+The construction of the West Bank barrier keeps a significant number of settlements behind it.
+The total number of settlers east of the barrier lines in 2012 was at least 79,230.
+By comparison, the number of Gaza Strip settlers in 2005 who refused to move voluntarily and be compensated, and that were forcibly evicted during the Israeli disengagement from Gaza, was around 9,000.

 West Bank

 City settlements in the West Bank

-Four settlements have been given city status.
-Their combined population is over 210,000, representing around half of the West Bank settler population outside of East Jerusalem.
+Five settlements have been given city status.
+Their combined population is over 240,000, representing around half of the West Bank settler population outside of East Jerusalem.